PENELOPE CAIN RESUME 2021

 2012: Finalist, Dobell Drawing Prize, Art Gallery of NSW, Sydney

-Landscape in its broadest terms is central to my practice.
+Landscape in its broadest definition is central to her practice.
+In particular the colonised, extracted and transformed landscapes of the Anthropocene.